Participant and Endorser Information

 EPA's Sustainable Materials Management Program seeks to reduce the environmental impact of a material throughout its entire life cycle, including how it is extracted, manufactured, distributed, used, recycled, and disposed.
 We are conserving resources for future generations by changing the way our society protects the environment.

 The Food Recovery Challenge (FRC) is part of EPA's Sustainable Materials Management Program, which seeks to reduce the environmental impact of materials through their entire life cycle, including how they are extracted, manufactured, distributed, used, reused, recycled, and disposed.
 Through the FRC, the EPA is partnering with organizations and businesses to prevent and reduce wasted food.
-Challenge participants save money, help communities, and protect the environment by purchasing less, donating extra food, composting.
+Challenge participants save money, help communities, and protect the environment by purchasing less, donating extra food, and composting.

 What You Can Do